 The return of clean water to the pool is done through these holes.
 They are usually positioned on the wall opposite the skimmer wall.

 Installed at the bottom of the pool, it sucks up, like the skimmers, the dirty water from the bottom of the pool and sends it to the filtration unit.
 It is not mandatory, but also allows the pool to be drained if necessary and to better stir the water.
 Especially in pools without water level regulators, it is advisable to maintain a slight suction through the bottom drain to avoid “burning” the pump in case of a drop of the water level in the skimmers.

 In the pump room

 It is the heart of the system; together with the filter, it forms the filtration unit.
 It sucks the dirty water out of the pool and returns it to the filter.
-It must be calibrated according to the volume of the pool.
+Furthermore, it must be calibrated according to the volume of the pool.
 Any pressure losses due to the difference in height or the distance between the pool and the pump room must be considered.

 The water pushed by the pool pump flows through this tank filled with a filter medium and comes out of it free of all impurities.
 The most commonly used is the sand filter, but on a small pool or above ground pool, the cartridge filter is a suitable option.
 For exceptional filtration fineness, the diatomaceous earth filter is a good choice.
 Recycled glass, as a replacement for sand, is increasingly used because it offers a better filtration fineness and does not scale so much.

 The panel control

 It must be connected to a protected main supply line.
 It is used to supply all the electrical equipment required for the proper functioning of the pool.